The growing number of at-home sample collection devices and testing products drives the question -- how these covid-19 testing solutions work?

 Loop-mediated isothermal amplification (LAMP) is a single tube technique for amplification of DNA under elevated temperature conditions.
 RT-LAMP uses a reverse transcriptase step for amplification of RNA from test samples.
 LAMP differs from PCR, in that the reaction is performed at constant (isothermal) conditions without a series of alternating temperature steps or cycles.

 During the LAMP reaction, several primer sets are used to amplify multiple distinct regions of target nucleic acid.
 A strand-displacing polymerase and an additional pair of “loop primers” are used as well.
-The loops formed by the loop primers facilitate subsequent rounds of exponential amplification, as amplification proceeds.
+The loops formed by the loop primers facilitate subsequent rounds of exponential amplification.
 The resulting DNA is amenable to detection by fluorescence, colorimetric, or other photometric methods.
 Attributes of the LAMP technique:

 - The method is relatively simple, yet rugged and less prone to the interferences.